Find Trade Colleges

 • Reproduce and duplicate sound recordings from original recording media, using sound editing and duplication equipment.

-Sound Engineering Technician Required Skills
+What a Sound Engineering Technician Should Know

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.